Salad109/library-management/README.md

 - Copy tracking with status management (available, borrowed, reserved, lost)
 - Author management with many-to-many relationships to books
 - Search functionality across books, copies and authors
-- Comprehensive and meaningful test suite with 91% coverage
+- Comprehensive and meaningful integration and unit tests with >70% coverage

 ## Tech Stack